derrickburt/derrickburt.github.io/cart/pages.md

-# A complitation of cartographic maps, critiques, etc.
+# A compilation of maps, critiques, etc.

 ## [Visualizing Urban Growth in Lagos, Nigeria](lagos/lagos.md)
 The goal of this poster map is to show Lagos' growth from 1984 to 2013 and visualize its drivers.